 In Ayurveda, Spring is known as the King of Seasons, the season associated with Lord Krishna, one of the Hindu deities.
 Spring is when the Earth wakes up from the slumber and internal season of winter.
 The sun shines longer, the days become warmer, plants begin to sprout and bloom.
 The flow of energy is upward and outward.
 It is a time or renewal and rebirth.
 As the energy moves up in the physical body, it brings with it accumulated kapha – the predominant energy and dosha of winter.
 Kapha is associated with solidity, lubrication, and density.
 In the physical body, this translates to bones, joints and ligaments, and mucous membranes.
 So, as kapha rises out of the body, some experience colds, allergies, and respiratory conditions – as these energies move through the lungs to be released..

-As seasons shift, we need to shift our practices and routines to best nourish ourselves during the current season.
+As the seasons shift, so to do we need to shift our practices and routines to best nourish ourselves during the current season.
 As we look to nature, we can gather quite a lot of information to best restore balance, and live in harmony with our environment.
 A useful foundational guideline of Ayurveda reminds us that like increases like, and opposite restores balance.
 So for instance, to decrease congestion, avoid dairy and mucus producing foods (like increases like), and opt for warming, dry, and astringent qualities in a food – like diner (opposite resorts balance).

 Useful guidelines & rituals to transition into the spring season with ease:

 - Try a panchakarma – a cleansing ritual that helps the body expel excess ama, or toxins.
 Do this with the help and guidance of an Ayurvedic practitioner.
 Think of this as spring cleaning for your body!